When to visit the vet?

 Prognosis and follow-up care

 In secondary hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
 It can increase the risk of cardiovascular disease., the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends heavily on the underlying disease.
-If the underlying disease is treated successfully, lipid levels often improve as well.
+If the primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. condition is successfully treated, lipid levels often improve as well.
 However, complications such as pancreatitis can worsen the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop., especially if not treated promptly.
+It can provide information on how a disease is expected to develop., especially if not treated in time.

 Prevention